sameen-01/Socket-Programming-Project/README_Socket.txt

 This project implements a multi-client communication system using Python’s built-in socket library.
 It allows multiple clients to connect simultaneously to a central server, send and receive chat messages, and transfer text data over a TCP connection.
 The system was developed as part of a networking and systems programming project to explore client-server architectures, concurrency, and message handling.
+IF YOU  ARE DEMOING RUN CLIENT SIDE FIRST.

 Features:
 ---------